 Diagnosis of an infected joint is based upon clinical findings although it may prove difficult to differentiate traumatic lesions from early infective conditions.
 In lambs less than one month-old all lameness and swollen joints should be considered septic until proven otherwise.

 Procaine penicillin is the drug of choice for polyarthritis where S dysgalactiae and E rhusiopathiae are the most common joint pathogens accounting for over 90 per cent of positive joint fluid cultures.
-Penicillin administered once daily for at least five consecutive days administered during the early stages of lameness effects a good cure rate in many S dysgalactiae infections although dead bacteria and white blood cells within the joint may induce further inflammatory changes such that some degree of lameness persists.
+Penicillin administered once daily for at least five consecutive days during the early stages of lameness effects a good cure rate in many S dysgalactiae infections although dead bacteria and white blood cells within the joint may induce further inflammatory changes such that some degree of lameness persists.

 Lambs with polyarthritis that continue to show moderate to severe lameness after two courses of antibiotic therapy do not grow well and represent a major welfare concern.
 These lambs must be euthanased for welfare reasons.